-Government authorities in the United States (at the federal, state and local level) and in other countries extensively regulate, among other things, the research, development, testing, manufacturing, quality control, approval, labeling, packaging, storage, record-keeping, promotion, advertising, distribution, tracking and tracing, postapproval monitoring and reporting, marketing and export and import of biopharmaceutical products such as those we are developing.
+Government authorities in the United States (at the federal, state and local level) and in other countries extensively regulate, among other things, the research, development, testing, manufacturing, quality control, approval, labeling, packaging, storage, record-keeping, promotion, advertising, distribution, tracking and tracing, post-approval monitoring and reporting, marketing and export and import of biopharmaceutical products such as those we are developing.
 Our product candidates must be approved by the FDA before they may be legally marketed in the U.S. and by the appropriate foreign regulatory agency before they may be legally marketed in foreign countries.
 Generally, our activities in other countries will be subject to regulation that is similar in nature and scope as that imposed in the U.S., although there can be important differences.
-Additionally, some significant aspects of regulation in Europe are addressed in a centralized way, but countryspecific regulation remains essential in many respects.
+In Europe, some significant aspects of biopharmaceutical regulation are addressed in a centralized way, but country-specific regulation remains essential in many respects.
 The process for obtaining regulatory marketing approvals and the subsequent compliance with appropriate federal, state, local and foreign statutes and regulations require the expenditure of substantial time and financial resources.

-U.S. Product Development Process
+$\pmb{U.S.\ Product\ Development\ Process}$